 Lecturers might ask students to prepare small assignments before each module.
 Preparatory literature will be available for download on the learnweb of the university.
 After the in-house class students will need to complete and submit written and media practical examinations.

 In-house classes only take place twice a semester (approx. every 3 months).
 What will I do with my time in between?

 As further education master programs are designed to study and work at the same time students do not have to attend daily classes.
 Students planning to stay in Münster for the period of the master program should be aware of this structure.
 We highly recommend those students staying in Münster to enroll at University and take advantage of the university facilies (e.g. to attend the language classes etc.).
 All students, whether staying in Münster or not, will have to prepare assignments, follow up and submit examinations between the in-house classes.
 As huge parts of the master program in "Visual Anthropology" such as the completition of the examinations will be completed from home, students decide when to sit down and how long to work.
 Because of their structure further education master programs require lots of self-discipline and self-organization as well as a shift to learning independently.

 Will there be online classes?

 There will a short online discussion via Adobe Connect with your supervisor after each in-house class, mainly to provide support for the examination that needs to be completed after each module.
 Please note: this master is not a long distance program!

 Do I need to bring my own camera and laptop?

-You do not necessarily need to bring your own camera and laptop, but of course it is an advantage on the long run, if you own a camera and laptop, especially when working and practicing at home.
+We expect students to bring their own laptop.
+Students do not necessarily need to bring their own camera, but of course it is an advantage on the long run to own a camera, especially when working and practicing at home.
 During the in-house classes we will provide enough technical equipment in order to support team work in groups.
-You may of course also use the editing studio at the Institute of Ethnology in Münster.

 Do I need to apply for a visa?